 - less support material used in the build process (well discuss this next).

 - Aesthetics, a truer to design print and better finish.

 Design fillets by adding the inner fillet radius and the wall thickness dimensions, this value will be the outer radius.
 By doing this you guarantee an equal wall thickness around the created curve..

-As with most 3d printers FDM needs some type of support material to hold and support the part while its being built.
-Designing your part so that it requires little to no support material in its build cycle will be much cheaper and faster to produce.
+As with most 3d printers SLA, MJP and FDM technologies needs some type of support material to hold and support the part while its being built.
+Designing your part so that it requires little to no support material in its build cycle will be cheaper and faster to produce.

-Follow these tips for less support material and a cheaper print…
+Follow these tips for less support material and for some print technologies a cheaper print…

 - Avoid or reduce horizontal flat surfaces